-Commenting on the research, Paul Hamblin, industry expert and editor said: "Inventory management software, which optimises the auditing and storage of goods in a retailer's warehouse or distribution centre is making big gains for users.
+Commenting on the research, Paul Hamblin said "Inventory management software, which optimises the auditing and storage of goods in a retailer's warehouse or distribution centre is making big gains for users.

 "And automated picking, including the increasing use of robot technology, is a key component of the technology suite in e-commerce and 'bricks and mortar' retailer distribution centres.